Air Cooled vs Water cooled vs Evaporative Condensing (E-Pak)

 (+) Least

-Installation of evaporative condensers in refrigeration systems does require the installer to be proficient in refrigeration piping systems and practices.
-E-Pak equipment is fabricated as a package with all the refrigerant systems piping completed in the factory.
+Field installation of evaporative condensers in refrigeration systems does require the installer to be proficient in refrigeration piping systems and practices.
+E-Pak equipment is fabricated as a complete package with all the refrigerant systems piping completed in the factory.
 This eliminates the need for a professional refrigeration installer in the field, the cost of which is generally greater then those incurred in the manufacturing facility which is designed for optimum production and quality control.